Jesse Pinkman In ‘Better Call Saul’ Season 3? Watch Aaron Paul Discuss The ‘Breaking Bad’ Crossover

 Better Call Saul Season 3 has an official release date confirmed by AMC.
-The highly anticipated series will air on April 10th and Giancarlo Esposito has confirmed that his character Gus Fring will be the first major Breaking Bad character crossover.
-Despite being a spin-off of Breaking Bad, Better Call Saul has developed an identity of it’s own and most critics consider the series documenting Jimmy McGill’s transformation to Saul Goodman as a critical equal to the original.
+The highly anticipated series will air on April 10 and Giancarlo Esposito has confirmed that his character Gus Fring will be the first major Breaking Bad character crossover.
+Despite being a spin-off of Breaking Bad, Better Call Saul has developed an identity of its own, and most critics consider the series documenting Jimmy McGill’s transformation to Saul Goodman as a critical equal to the original.

-Aaron Paul has made no secret of his desire to appear in Better Call Saul and during an interview with Ellen he revealed that his character Jesse Pinkman may appear in season 3.
-When asked about appearing on the series, the actor replied “God, I hope so,” and continued with the following “Maybe I already shot it.
+Aaron Paul has made no secret of his desire to appear in Better Call Saul and during an interview with Ellen, he revealed that his character Jesse Pinkman may appear in Season 3.
+When asked about appearing on the series, the actor replied “God, I hope so,” and continued with the following.

+“Maybe I already shot it.
 We just — or they just — wrapped the season.”

-If you recall, Jesse Pinkman got his start as a meth dealer going by the name Cap’n Cook in season 1 of Breaking Bad.
+If you recall, Jesse Pinkman got his start as a meth dealer going by the name Cap’n Cook in Season 1 of Breaking Bad.
 Jesse eventually approaches Domingo “Krazy-8” Molina, one of Tuco’s distributors in the series and this character had appeared on Better Call Saul.
 As a drug user and seller, it is not clear whether Jesse will play a customer or a dealer getting his start.

 Just like Jimmy, time never stops.
 Happy #NewYear from #BetterCallSaul.